Foreign data plans and currency

 One last bonus with the credit cards is that many of them come with a points system.
 This means every time you swipe your card, you’re technically earning money back.
 With cash or debit, you’re essentially leaving money on the table!
 I personally have the Chase Sapphire Preferred, and I don’t have enough good things to say about it.
 I earn one cent for every dollar spent, and two for every dollar spent on travel or dining.
 The cherry on top?
 If you spend a certain amount within the first four months, you automatically earn 60,000 bonus points, which equates to $850 towards travel!

-Sign up for the card before you start planning your elopement and earn points as you plan!
+Pro tip: Sign up for the card before you start planning your destination wedding and earn points as you plan!

 Many people end up exchanging their currency at the airport.
 However, these convenience booths often rob you with transaction fees and other services fees.
 In my experience, I’ve found that banks and credit unions are often the best place to do this.
 With this option, you can either order money through your own back at home before you leave, or exchange your US cash at a local bank after you arrive in the foreign country.